ivoelbert/infinits/README.md

 # Infinite lists!

-The goal of this library is to let you create potentially infinite lists.
+The goal of this library is to let you create potentially infinite lists in a memory efficient way.

 It's based on javascript's [Generators](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Generator), and it provides many different generation methods and modifiers.